-Leicestershire's trees and woodlands provide multiple benefits, including producing oxygen and storing carbon, absorbing pollutants, mitigating climate change, flood water control, assisting pollination, promoting health and well-being, producing fuel and timber.
+Leicestershire's trees and woodlands provide multiple benefits, including producing oxygen and storing carbon, absorbing pollutants and aiding flood water control all of which mitigate the effects of climate change.
+Trees also provide multiple ecological benefits, they promote health and well-being and produce fuel and timber.

 The Tree Management Action Plan focuses on the policies identified in the County Council's Tree Management Strategy.
-It identifies key actions and timescale required for the County Council to manage and enhance tree and woodland assets under its stewardship..
+It identifies key actions and timescale required for the County Council to manage and enhance tree and woodland assets under its stewardship...